rightjs/rightjs-docs/docs/en/docs/dom/element.md

     toggle([String effect[, Object options]]) -> Element self

-Toggles the element visibility status.
-If a valid effect name was specified, the effect will be used to process the toggle.
+Toggles the element's visibility status.
+If a valid effect name was specified, the effect will be used to perform the toggling.

     $('some-element').toggle();